ilia-medvedev-codefresh/argocd-to-gitops-runtime/03-argocd-kustomize/README.md

 1. Make sure applications don't have finalizers!
 2. Migrate apps to gitsource
-3. Uninstall (Will remove applicaitons)
+3. Uninstall (Will remove applicaitons) with kubectl delete ....
 4. install runtime